Students entering Autumn 2019 and later

 The information in this section is for new students who are matriculating Fall 2019 or later.

 Immunization requirements have changed for fall 2019 new and matriculating students.
-If you are an incoming, new student starting Autumn 2019 or later, you may learn more about the new requirements or click on the link below to indentify which requirements you need to follow, download the form, and submit your documents.
+If you are an incoming, new student starting Autumn 2019 or later, you may learn more about the new requirements on the link below in order to indentify which requirements you need to follow, download the UW Immunity Verification form, and

 All students enrolled prior to autumn 2019 are required to provide proof of measles (rubeola) immunity.